sgmurphy/wordpress-plugins/peters-login-redirect/readme.txt

 Login redirects not working?
 This plugin uses WordPress's standard login_redirect hook.
 The usual cause of problems is that another plugin is using the hook first, or there is a custom login form that isn't even running through the standard WordPress login functions.

 == Changelog ==

+= 3.0.8.6 =
+* Fixed: Custom login page redirects to the default WordPress login page when incorrect credentials are entered.

 = 3.0.8.5 =
 * Fixed: Cookie issue